Frequently Asked Questions - Parents and Families

-The Family Educational Rights and Privacy Act (FERPA) keeps university students’ academic records (including grades and conduct) confidential.
+The Family Educational Rights and Privacy Act (FERPA) keeps university students' academic records (including grades and conduct) confidential.
 A student must complete a FERPA waiver for our office to share details with anybody besides the student.
-Please go to drexel.edu/src/academics/ferpa for instructions on how your student can complete a waiver.
+Refer to Accessing Student Records for instructions on how your student can complete a waiver.

 Why wasn't I notified earlier?

-We respect students’ privacy (see above regarding FERPA) and notify parents or guardians after the process is completed.
-Even then it is only for alcohol, drugs, or another serious violations.
-Often students appeal the decision to notify their parents or guardians, and that extends the process longer until a final decision can be reached.
+We respect students' privacy (see above regarding FERPA) and notify parents or guardians after the process is completed.
+Often times, students appeal the decision to notify their parents or guardians, and that extends the process longer until a final decision can be reached.
 Students may choose to share any and all information at anytime with their family, and students are always encouraged to involve family members when they are involved in serious student conduct matters.